The Saudi artists imagining Western pop icons in Bedouin style

 Welcome to the world of Saudi digital artist Mohannad Al Osaimi, a Riyadh-based electrical engineer, who describes himself as being "obsessed with Western pop culture."

-That obsession has earned Al Osaimi young fans in the Middle East for re-imagining iconic Western celebrities in a comic Bedouin context.
+That obsession has earned Al Osaimi young fans in the Middle East, who appreciate his talent for re-imagining iconic Western celebrities in a comic Bedouin context.

 Bringing two extremes together